Why simple investing is good investing

 Simple investing means building a portfolio with a small number of broadly diversified index funds or ETFs, investing in them regularly, and holding them for the long term.
 That's it.

 Compare this to the "complex" approach: picking individual stocks, investing in actively managed funds, trading based on news cycles, dabbling in options or CFDs, or constantly reshuffling your portfolio based on the latest market predictions.
 Complexity feels productive.
-But as we'll see, it almost always leads to worse outcomes.
+As the late Jonathan Clements points out in his excellent book How to Think About Money, we believe the secret to investment success is hard work: diligently reading corporate annual reports or trading rapidly throughout the day.
+But as we'll see, it almost always leads to worse outcomes than sticking to a simple investment strategy.

 Why simple investing outperforms complex strategies